 By default the Properties section will only show CSS properties that have been modified by a CSS ruleset that applies to the selected DOM node in the DOM Tree.
 This can be changed by clicking on the [Filter] to Show All unmodified/inherited CSS properties and/or to Prefer Shorthands (when possible).

-- The Font panel shows information about the active font for the selected DOM node in the DOM Tree, providing computed values for both basic properties (e.g. size, style, weight, etc.) and advanced properties (e.g. ligatures, alternate glyphs, variations, etc.).
+The Font panel shows information about the primary font for the selected DOM node in the DOM Tree, providing computed values for both basic properties (e.g. size, style, weight, etc.) and advanced properties (e.g. ligatures, alternate glyphs, variations, etc.).

 - The Changes panel lists modified CSS declarations for either the selected DOM node in the DOM Tree or for all styles in the inspected page based on the Show only for selected node setting checkbox in the Elements pane of the Settings Tab.

 - The Layers panel is similar to the All Layers panel in the Layers Tab in that it shows basic information about each layer, but instead limits its scope to the selected DOM node and its descendants in the DOM Tree.